If You Thought Dating Was Bad, Wait 'Til You See Billie Piper’s Rare Beasts Trailer

 Advertisement

-Rare Beasts, which will play in select theaters and on demand August 20, is the film equivalent of a pressure cooker.
+Rare Beasts, which is currently available on Amazon Prime to rent, is the film equivalent of a pressure cooker.
 Anxiety, fear, loathing, lust, hatred, love, and ambition are just some of the emotions swirling within Mandy as she navigates life as an adult woman in a world that keeps telling her to do more, want more, expect more.
-When she meets Pete , an obnoxious traditionalist who thinks the opposite, it’s almost a relief.
+When she meets Pete, an obnoxious traditionalist who thinks the opposite, it’s almost a relief.
 Maybe if she sets her bar a little lower, she can just let go.

 “My late 20s and my early 30s were a really challenging time,” Piper told Refinery29 ahead of Rare Beast’s trailer release.
 “I felt that there was this common female crisis — certainly amongst my peers — about this idea of ‘you can have it all, you can be a working mother and a professional woman and have a social life.’
 All of those things in combination, I found to be incredibly stressful.
 That messaging was really overbearing and I saw lots of women around me being out of control, and I wanted to write about this in a raw, hopefully authentic way.”